 When drivers are consigned to complete the deliveries, most of the time, their routes are far from a linear path.
 Instead, they are usually twisted, with some parcels to be delivered here, some to be delivered there, and so on.
 By the time the shift ends, drivers have covered miles and spent time as well as fuel unnecessarily.

-In the same vein, in urban areas, the traffic congestion consumes just as much time and fuel, although the drop-off locations are closely spaced.
+In the same tone, in urban areas, the traffic congestion consumes just as much time and fuel, although the drop-off locations are closely spaced.

-Automating route planning optimises the routes the drivers follow and makes sure that the drivers are allocated as efficiently as possible.
+Automating route planning optimises the routes of the drivers they follow.
+It also makes sure that the drivers’ allocation is done efficiently.

 Centralize Logistics Data